OpenNWP/L-GAME/README.md

 * [geos95](https://github.com/OpenNWP/geos95)
 * [atmostracers](https://github.com/OpenNWP/atmostracers)
 * Clone the RTE+RRTMGP repository: `git clone https://github.com/earth-system-radiation/rte-rrtmgp`; then replace all `!$omp` with `!!$omp` in the subdirectories `rte`, `rrtmgp` as well as `extensions`.
 Use the netcdf files in `rrtmgp/data` from the `develop` branch.
+* pip (only needed for the plotting routines): `sudo apt-get install python3-pip`
+* Python packages (only needed for the plotting routines): `pip3 install matplotlib numpy netCDF4`

 ### Installation

 ```
 git clone https://github.com/OpenNWP/L-GAME.git